Risk Assessment

 - Arranging a reablement service;

-- Arranging for equipment;
+- Arranging equipment;

 - Making a Best Interest decision under the Mental Capacity Act;